Does Medicare cover bed alarms ?

 Other funding your loved one can get for a bed alarm

-These projects are have been developed to increase access to assistive devices in the home.
+These programs are have been developed to increase access to assistive devices in the home.

-The elderly were one of the primary groups for these were projects conceived.
+The elderly were one of the primary groups for whom these programs were conceived.

-Here “DME” and “Assistive Technology” are pretty much interchangeable as terms, so with all manner equipment which can help in the home which can be covered.
+Here “DME” and “Assistive Technology” are pretty much interchangeable as terms, so all manner of equipment which that helps in the home may be covered.

 – I chose Florida for this example